Shaphen/Badcord/README.md

 ![live-chat](https://github.com/Shaphen/Badcord/blob/master/app/assets/images/gifs/badcord_messages1.gif)

-Live chat is the primary focus of this application.
-It utilizes Rails Action Cable to allow users to subscribe to a channel that organizes new information and broadcasts back to all known subscribers.
+Live chat is the primary feature of this application.
+It utilizes Rails Action Cable to allow users to subscribe to a chat channel that constantly scans for and organizes new information to broadcast back to all known subscribers.
 ```ruby
 def subscribed
   stream_for "chat_channel" # @channel